Sports in Punjab, India: Basketball

 Punjab has traditionally been home to several of India's top basketball players who have represented the country's national basketball team.

 In 2016, the Punjab Steelers were runners-up of the UBA Pro Basketball League, India's national championship for professional basketball teams.

-Traditional Punjabi Sports and Games
+Traditional sports and games

 There are a wide variety of traditional games played by children and adults.
 With the spread of games such as hockey and cricket, some of the traditional Punjabi games are not played as much as they once were.
 However, the current repertoire of traditional Punjabi games is wide and this article gives an outline of some of the games.